Old Yeller: Plot

-In the late 1860's, Travis Coates works to take care of his family ranch in the fictional town of Salt Licks, Texas, with his mother and younger brother Arliss, while his father goes off to work on a cattle drive in Kansas, when a "dingy yellow" dog appears to the family and Travis reluctantly takes it in; naming him Old Yeller.
+In the late 1860s, Travis Coates works to take care of his family ranch in the fictional settlement of Salt Licks, Mason County, Texas, with his mother and younger brother Arliss, while his father goes off to work on a cattle drive in Kansas, when a "dingy yellow" dog appears to the family and Travis reluctantly takes it in; naming him Old Yeller.
 The name has a double meaning: the fur color yellow pronounced as "yeller", and the fact that its bark sounds more like a human yell.

 Travis initially loathes the "rascal" and at first tries to get rid of it, but the dog eventually proves his worth, saving the family on several occasions: rescuing Arliss from a bear, Travis from a bunch of wild hogs, and Mama and their friend Lisbeth from a wolf.
 Travis grows to love Old Yeller, and they become great friends.
 Soon, the rightful owner of Yeller shows up looking for his dog.
 He recognizes that the family has become attached to Yeller, so he trades the dog to Arliss for a horned toad and a home-cooked meal prepared by Travis' mother.

 Suddenly, a rabid wolf attacks Travis' family, and when Old Yeller fights the wolf, he is bitten badly.
 Travis cannot risk Old Yeller becoming rabid and turning on the family, so he decides to shoot Old Yeller.

-After his death, Travis discovers that Old Yeller has had puppies, and one helps Travis get over Old Yeller's tragic death.
-He and his family take in the new dog and make a fresh start, naming the pup "Young Yeller".
+After Old Yeller's death, Travis discovers that he has sired puppies, and one helps Travis get over his tragic death.
+He and his family take in the new dog and make a fresh start.